Sunday, August 23, 2026

 Hint 1tap to reveal

-It was introduced in the Hoenn region (Generation 3).
+It was introduced in the Unova region (Generation 5).

 Hint 2tap to reveal

-Its name is 7 letters long and starts with the letter "B".
+Its name is 10 letters long and starts with the letter "S".

 Hint 3tap to reveal